Decentralized-ID/decentralized-id.github.io/identosphere-dump/real-world/covid-coronavirus.md

 * [COVID & Travel Resources for Phocuswright](https://identitywoman.net/covid-travel-resources-for-phocuswright/) IdentityWoman.net

-As more and more governments adopt [major COVID certificate standards](https://www.lfph.io/2021/10/12/global-covid-certificate-landscape/) to reopen borders, the travel industry is working hard to catch up on their technology to meet the evolving travel requirements.
-However, there is still no shortage of complaints from travelers about their cumbersome international travel experiences.

 * [Digital identity is critical in the new world since covid](https://digitalidentity.nz/2021/11/17/digital-identity-is-critical-in-the-new-world-since-covid/) DigitalID NZ